JRascall/Flex/README.md

 # Flex
 ## An attempt at creating something similar to SQL-To-Linq in .Net

 Trying to make it easier to create a DB connection and start querying data.
+Its really basic at the moment so be warned.

 ### Using flex
 ```javascript